Daniel-KM/Omeka-S-module-SingleSignOn/README.md

   - log in (sso): required.
   - log out (sls): Log out is not recommended, because it can have bad side effects when deconnecting from other services.
-  - jit: register new users just in time, so create account inside Omeka automatically, else the users should be created by an administrator first inside Omeka.
+  - register (jit): register new users just in time, so create account inside Omeka automatically, else the users should be created by an administrator first inside Omeka.
   - Update user name: Update the name in Omeka when it is updated in IdP.

 - Default role: